Matchpool/voting-system/README.md

 ## Interesting additions

-- Add time frame for submissions then allow for voting
+- Add timeframe for submissions then allow for voting
 - Reward people who voted for winning submission with 10% of bounty
 - Tournament style with highest votes going to next round